poggit/support/README.md

 ## Ask questions
 Ask questions in the [Issues](https://github.com/poggit/support/issues) section.
 This also includes reporting individual misbehaviour.

 These questions should only be about Poggit itself.
-For plugin-related problems, please use their authors directly.
+For plugin-related problems, please use their authors' contacts directly.

 You may also contact us on Discord: https://discord.gg/NgHf9jt